 Master Class Friday - Voices for Wellbeing with Peter Thompson

 Friday will be divided into three sessions.
-In this first 90 minute session we explore relationships between CREATIVITY, WELLBEING AND CLASSROOM ENGAGEMENT.
-Award winning poet and educator LUKA LESSON joins NIDA senior course manager JENEVIEVE CHANG and social psychologist HELEN STREET for individual presentations and shared discussion.
+In this first 90 minute session we explore relationships between CREATIVITY, MENTAL HEALTH AND CLASSROOM ENGAGEMENT.
+Award winning poet LUKA LESSON joins NIDA senior course manager JENEVIEVE CHANG and social psychologist HELEN STREET for individual presentations and shared discussion.

 In session two we explore how TECHNOLOGY CAN SAFELY SUPPORT WELLBEING AND MENTAL HEALTH in our school communities.
 Psychologist and parenting expert MICHAEL CARR-GREGG joins mental health and technology expert LES POSEN and award winning educator MARK SPARVELL from the Principal Australia Institute.
 We ask how we can protect young people against the dangers of technology while also embracing the value it can bring to academic, social and emotional learning.